scmata/first-hugo-site/content/posts/learning-university-career.md

 we don't do it oerall

-learn to invent wheel, then innovate.
+learn to invent wheel (i.e. get the quick gains first), then innovate.
 E.g. learn entrepreneurship, learn pet based entrepreneurship, then innovate with your own pet shop

+read the best books first book some areas people know a lot about e.g. maths

+some areas people don't/have differing opinions e.g. philoophy of life so need to erad more widely for holistic view, but learn from the most accomplished and best at teaching first. those who teach are most comfortable teaching at the level below because they have just experienced it, but that isnt a rule

 networking